also known as: Yehonatan or Yonatan (יוֹנָתָן)

 Meaning: whom Jehovah gave

-This was the name of fifteen or more persons that are mentioned in Scripture.
+This was the name of 15 or more men that are mentioned in Scripture.
 The chief of these are…

 His history is recorded in 17:7-13 and 18:30.
 The Rabbins changed this name into Manasseh “to screen the memory of the great lawgiver from the stain of having so unworthy an apostate among his near descendants.”
 He became priest of the idol image at Dan, and this office continued in his family till the Captivity.

-After an eventful career, interwoven to a great extent with that of David, he fell, along with his father and his two brothers, on the fatal field of Gilboa (1 Sam.
-31:2, 8).
-He was first buried at Jabesh-gilead, but his remains were afterwards removed with those of his father to Zelah, in Benjamin (2 Sam.
-21:12-14).
+After an eventful career, interwoven to a great extent with that of David, he fell, along with his father and his 2 brothers, on the fatal field of Gilboa (1 Samuel 31:2, 8).
+He was first buried at Jabesh-gilead, but his remains were afterwards removed with those of his father to Zelah, in Benjamin (2 Samuel 21:12-14).

 He is the last descendant of Eli of whom there is any record.